neverbot/hexo-theme-chic-multilang/README.md

     permalink_defaults:
     ```

-2. How to set the dark theme as default theme for whole site automatically?
+2. How to set the dark theme as default for whole site automatically?

-   Answer: You need to change some codes in `themes\Chic\source\js\script.js`, function `doucument.ready` as below.
+   Answer: You need to change some code in `themes\Chic\source\js\script.js`, function `doucument.ready` as shown below.
    ```javascript
    document.ready(
     function () {